CaoLuolong/XomicsEnrich/README.md

 ### 1.6 Load and Analysis.

 ## 2. Explanation of the output files.
-1) a "Run.log" file records he parameters and time of this analysis program.
+2.1 The "Run.log" file records all parameters and time of this analysis program.
-2) a .mat file contains gene expression matrix and PET map of biomoleculars.
+2.2 A .mat file contains gene expression matrix and PET map of biomoleculars.
-3) a .fig file depicts the variance proportation of trait explained by genes/PETs on PLS analysis.
+2.3 The .fig file depicts the variance proportation of trait explained by genes/PETs on PLS analysis.
-4) a .mat file contains gene/PET weights on trait.
+2.4 A .mat file contains gene/PET weights on trait.
 This depict a gene could impact the trait through which biomolecules(PETs).
-5) a .txt file contains: all genes' association with trait by totaly 10 integration methods (rows * columns).
+2.5 A .txt file contains: all genes' association with trait by totaly 10 integration methods (rows * columns).
-6) a .txt file contains: all genes' association with trait by 6 of the 10 methods.
+2.6 A .txt file contains: all genes' association with trait by 6 of the 10 methods.
-7) a .txt file contains: all genes' association with trait by addPPI method only.
+2.7 A .txt file contains: all genes' association with trait by addPPI method only.

 ## 3. Posthoc enrichment analysis with R code.
 The enrichment analysis can refer to "./utils/pathway_enrichment.R" (run in R session), and you can do GO term, KEGG pathway, or celltype enrichent analysis and plot results of interest.